laravel/docs/eloquent.md

 <a name="querying-relations"></a>
 ## Querying Relations

-To limit your query based on a relation, for example finding all comments that belong to blog posts with a title starting with "Laracon"
+You can limit your query based on a relation, for example finding all comments that belong to posts with a title starting with "Laracon":

 	$comments = Comment::join('posts', 'comments.post_id', '=', 'posts.id')
 		->where('post.title', 'LIKE', 'Laracon%')